alphonse/alphonse.github.io/research.md

 hascode = false
 +++

-# Current Research in my Lab
+# Current Research in My Lab

 I have research projects available in areas of instrument development, environmental analysis, and chemical ecology and phytochemistry.
-I welcome both graduate and undergraduate students into my lab to work on any of these projects.
-If you are a student interested in any of them send me an [email](dfischer@wcu.edu)!
+I welcome both graduate and undergraduate students into my lab to work on these projects.
+If you are a student interested in them send me an [email](dfischer@wcu.edu)!

 ## Instrumentation and Electronics